aregsar/aregsarblog/blog/2020/connecting-laravel-to-digitalocean-managed-redis-cluster/index.md

 April 20, 2020 by [Areg Sarkissian](https://aregsar.com/about)

-This post is means as a quick list reference of links and commands for connecting to the Digitalocean managed Redis database.
+This post is meant as a quick list reference of links and commands for connecting to the DigitalOcean managed Redis database.

 ## Laravel environment settings